We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 This was the worst in-store experience I have ever had.
 You may say I’m biased, and in some ways we are.
 But we have no relationships with any of the other jewellers we visited in Australia, and we wrote about far superior experiences.
 If you don’t want to purchase online, visit a Cerrone Jewellers in Sydney or Melbourne.
 Or you can visit Diamonds International (a few blocks away from Wallace Bishop).
 Heck for the prices they charged, you can go to Hardy Brothers in Sydney.

-Since 1917, Wallace Bishop has been owned and managed by the same family for over 100 years.
+Founded in 1917, Wallace Bishop has been owned and managed by the same family for over 100 years.

 Mr Bishop, and his son Stuart Bishop, are both skilled and fully qualified jewellers.
 Mr Bishop completed his watchmaking traineeship in 1950, and as CEO for much of the 1970s and 80s, Mr Bishop would complete all valuations and diamond buying himself.
 Stuart, the current CEO, was awarded the prestigious international DeBeers award for Jewellery Design in 1997.